-Experiments at LHC and top RHIC energies explore the QCD phase diagram in the transition region between Quark-Gluon-Plasma (QGP) and hadron gas at small baryon chemical potentials, where matter is produced with almost equal numbers of particles and antiparticles.
+Experiments at LHC and top RHIC energies explore the QCD phase diagram in the transition region between chemical potentials, where matter is produced with almost equal numbers of particles and antiparticles.
 This region resembles the situation in the early universe.
 While cooling, the system hadronizes, and finally freezes out chemically at a temperature around 160 MeV [2,3].
 This temperature coincides with the transition temperature predicted by first-principle Lattice QCD calculations [4,5], which find a smooth crossover from partonic to hadronic matter [6].
 Lattice QCD calculations for finite baryon chemical potential are still suffering from the so-called sign problem, which makes the standard Monte-Carlo methods no longer applicable, and are not yet able to make firm predictions on possible phase transitions at large baryon chemical potentials.
-On the other hand, effective-model calculations predict structures in the QCD phase diagram at large baryon chemical potentials, like a critical endpoint followed by a first-order phase transition [7,8,9].
-Moreover, a quarkyonic phase is predicted which has properties of both high density baryonic matter and deconfined and chirally symmetric quark matter [10,11].
-The experimental discovery of such landmarks in the QCD phase diagram would be a major breakthrough in our understanding of the strong interaction in the non-perturbative regime, with fundamental consequences for our knowledge on the structure of neutron star cores, chiral symmetry restoration, and the origin of hadron masses.
+On the other hand, effective-model calculations predict structures in the QCD phase diagram at large baryon chemical potentials, like a critical endpoint followed by a first-order phase transition [7, 8, 9].
+The development of a mixed phase of hadrons and quarks is e.g. predicted by a non-local 3-flavor Nambu-Jona-Lasinio model calculation of a neutron star for densities around $5\rho_0$, with a transition to pure quark matter above $8\rho_0$.
+This calculation is able to reproduce a two-solar mass neutron star [10].
+Moreover, a quarkyonic phase is predicted which has properties of both high density baryonic matter and deconfined and chirally symmetric quark matter [11, 12].
+Other scenarios discussed for matter at extreme densities include colour-flavour locking [13] and skyrmion matter [14].

+The experimental discovery of landmarks like a firstorder phase transition or a critical point in the QCD phase diagram would be a major breakthrough in our understanding of the strong interaction in the non-perturbative regime, with fundamental consequences for our knowledge on the structure of neutron star cores, chiral symmetry restoration, and the origin of hadron masses.

 Heavy-ion collisions at moderate beam energies are well suited to provide high net-baryon densities.
-This is illustrated in Fig. 2, where the excitation energy density in the center of the collision zone is shown as a function of the net-baryon density for central Au+Au collisions at beam energies of 5A and 10A GeV as predicted by several transport models and a hydrodynamic calculation [12,13].
+This is illustrated in Fig. 2, where the excitation energy density in the center of the collision zone is shown as a function of the net-baryon density for central Au+Au collisions at beam energies of 5A and 10A GeV as predicted by several transport models and a hydrodynamic calculation [15,16].
 The excitation energy is defined as $\epsilon^(t) = \epsilon(t) - m_N \rho(t)$ with $\epsilon(t)$ the energy density and $m_N \rho(t)$ the mass density.
 The solid lines correspond to the time evolution of the system; they turn in a clockwise sense, and the dots on the curves labelled UrQMD and QGSM correspond to steps of 1 fm/c in collision time.
-The dashed lines enclose the expected region of phase coexistence [14].
+The dashed lines enclose the expected region of phase coexistence [17].